• Skip to main content

 Build Watson Assistant ChatBot

-I was recently demonstrating Power Virtual Agent to somebody who was suitably impressed with how easy it was to create a chat bot without any technical skills.
+I was recently demonstrating Power Virtual Agent to somebody who was suitably impressed with how easy it is to create a chat bot without any technical skills.
 Unfortunately when I explained that Power Virtual Agent costs $1,000 per month for 2,000 sessions they were suitably unimpressed.
 They asked me if I could suggest an alternative.
 So I decided to take a look IBM’s Watson Assistant to see how it compares as its pricing is very competitive at $.0025 per API call.

 I knew nothing about Watson Assistant before I started and I must admit I was pleasently surprised as how easy it use it to create a chat bot.
 Just like Power Virtual Agent it has an easy to use NoCode graphical designer allowing somebody without any tech skills to create a chat bot.